 The privacy of your data is a very important to us.
 This policy covers: what data we collect and why; how your data is handled; and your rights to your data.

-This policy applies to all products built and maintained by 37 South LLC including Milkweed, Shooting Light, Grains, and Patterns.
+This policy applies to all products built and maintained by 37 South LLC including Milkweed, Shooting Light, Grains, Patterns, and Vitals.